modernjuliaworkflows/modernjuliaworkflows.github.io/optimizing/index.md

 If the latency of spinning up new threads becomes a bottleneck, check out [Polyester.jl](https://github.com/JuliaSIMD/Polyester.jl) for very lightweight threads that are quicker to start.

+If you're on Linux, you should consider using [ThreadPinning.jl](https://github.com/carstenbauer/ThreadPinning.jl) to pin your Julia threads to CPU cores to obtain stable and optimal performance.
+The package can also be used to visualize where the Julia threads are running on your system (see `threadinfo()`).

 \advanced{
 Some widely used parallel programming packages like [LoopVectorization.jl](https://github.com/JuliaSIMD/LoopVectorization.jl) (which also powers [Octavian.jl](https://github.com/JuliaLinearAlgebra/Octavian.jl)) or [ThreadsX.jl](https://github.com/tkf/ThreadsX.jl) are no longer maintained.
 }